-- If it’s your first time, don’t make the whole batch at once – until you get comfortable with working with epoxy grout, it’s better to make a small amount and use it up.
-That way you will not waste the whole product if you have a problem applying or washing the epoxy grout.
+- If it’s your first time, don’t make the whole batch at once – until you get comfortable with working with these products, it’s better to make a small amount and use it up.
+That way you will not waste the whole amount if you have a problem applying or washing the epoxy grout.

 - Wash off any grout that gets onto other surfaces/tiles – once epoxy grout dries, nothing short of an angle grinder will get it off (No Joke).
 So make sure to wash off everything while it’s still wet!

 - Use your grout sponge to form the grout – epoxy grout is stiff enough to allow it to be formed easily with the sponge during the washing up.
 Use the sponge to easily get your grout lines uniform and neat.

 - Use your grout float to scrape off excess – it is much easier to use your epoxy grout float to scrape off the excess off the tiles instead of leaving it to the washing up phase.

 Epoxy grout provides a whole raft of benefits over regular grout.

 Some Benefits Include:

 In case your question has not been answered, please leave a comment below!
 I’ll try answer it to the best of my knowledge and your question might be featured in an updated version of this Epoxy Grout Buyer’s Guide.

 Question: Does Epoxy Grout Need To Be Sealed?